 Once you step into this hobby of collecting vintage industrial furniture and antiques, you will never get rid of it; and the more you do it, the more knowledgeable you become, and the greater the stuff you find.

-The interior of Alketas Paziz is indeed impressive, but absolutely not “unique”, as uniqueness applies to a piece of work which has been produced in one single copy.
+The interior of Alketas Paziz is indeed impressive, but absolutely not “unique”, as uniqueness applies to a piece of work that has been produced in one single copy.

 That’s right: you too can have a dream house like Pazis’.
 Having an apartment or house furnished with vintage industrial furniture is not the exclusive privilege of the wealthy or home designers and architects.
 Get inspired by magazines, vintage design websites, or just follow your own taste!